sky-uk/client-lib-ios-test-foundation/README.md

 ![](https://user-images.githubusercontent.com/51656240/94529361-ed25c900-0239-11eb-92da-1cb33699da4b.png)

 ### Unit Test Template with SUT performing Http Requests
 The goal of this kind of unit test is to verify the correctness of the http requests performed by the MA.
 The `httpServerBuilder` object allows to define the state of the mock server as a set of http routes.
-Note `FakeMySkyAppSDK.localhost()` in the `setupUP()` forwards http request performed by MA to localhost.
+Note `FakeMySkyAppSDK.localhost()` in the `setupUp()` forwards http request performed by MA to localhost.
 ```swift
 class CustomerRepositoryTests: SkyUnitTestCase {